 What happens when a national news program in Argentina wants to know about the American woman who married herself in Buenos Aires?
 That happened this week.
 The interview was all in Spanish.
 Oh my god, it was amazing!
 We shot this very entertaining video in the Japanese Garden in Buenos Aires–exactly where I married myself five years ago!

-This interview was a chance to spread the concept of self-marriage in South America in Spanish on the biggest nightly news show in Argentina TeleNoche.
+This interview was a chance to spread the concept of self-marriage as a ritual of self-love and -acceptance in South America in Spanish on the biggest nightly news show in Argentina TeleNoche.
 Since then I have gotten lots of media requests from radio stations and newspapers in Argentina.

 Just as a reminder, self-marriage does not at all imply or require being single.
 I’ve helped married and single women marry themselves in my coaching practice.